vanpariyar/contact-form-to-sheets/README.md

 # contact-form-to-sheets
 :wave: Hiii,

-The small application that send your static contact form data to the Google Sheets With Email notification.
+The small application that sends your static contact form data to the Google Sheets With Email notification.

 You find this cool :ok_hand:.
 (We can build with no Time just Follow Tutorial).

-NOTE: Email Notification is in development (You also can contribute by making new branch).
+NOTE: Email Notification is in development (You also can contribute by making a new branch).

 DEMO: https://vanpariyar.github.io/contact-form-to-sheets

-To see The your response.
+To see your response.
 https://docs.google.com/spreadsheets/d/1lFgkCv0I1ZnV6bPcGoBMB9w2KWx8FZZ6-hfiDgN6cFU/edit?usp=sharing